Best SIM-only contract deals ahead of Black Friday

 EE SIM-only deals

 EE has the fastest 4G network in the UK as well as the widest coverage – so you may well want to consider these plans for some super-speedy data deals.
-Most of their contracts come with free 6 months Britbox and Apple Music as well as three months of BT Sport too:
+Their 5G contracts also come with a Smart Benefit, meaning you can choose between freebies such as an Apple Music, Amazon Prime, Britbox, or BT Sport Ultimate subscriptions:

 - Get 100GB for £20 a month for 24 months